dhardy/rfcs/text/0000-system-random.md

 ## WASM

-WebAssembly is tricky to support properly, since there is no support for random numbers within the base standard itself.
-Nevertheless, it is often possible to retrieve random numbers via a JavaScript API provided by the web browser or by Node.js.
-This brings up a second problem: interaction with JavaScript requires an external dependency (with `wasm-bindgen` and `stdweb` being the current offerings).
+WebAssembly targets web browsers, and these provide a JavaScript API to retrieve secure random data (`crypto.getRandomValues`); alternatively, it may be possible to use Node.js (`crypto.randomFillSync`).
+Since these are JavaScript functions, some method of bridging Rust and JS is required; currently the Rand project supports both `wasm-bindgen` and `stdweb`.

-I am not sufficiently knowledgable to make a recommendation here: **help please**.
+I am not sufficiently knowledgable to make a recommendation for what `std` should do here; e.g. it could use `wasm-bindgen` or simply not implement `secure_random` on WASM. **Help please**.

 # Drawbacks
 [drawbacks]: #drawbacks